 - low levels of communication, language, literacy and numeracy;

-- a lack of nursery provision leading to them being socially, emotionally and academically ill-prepared for learning;
+- a lack of nursery provision leading to delayed social, emotional and academic development;

 - speaking English as an additional language due to them coming from homes where little or no English is spoken;